triptease/docs/structured-data.md

 #### name

-The [name](https://schema.org/name) should contain the booking engine name
+The [name](https://schema.org/name) should contain the booking engine name.
+The format is alphanumeric, single-word only (e.g. QuickRez) .

 #### version